 The immigration reform update mandated the policies change and be updated.

 Brian D. Lerner explains that the overriding direction of the memo is that it directs enforcement against those who issue a threat to the public safety or national security of the United States.

 The immigration reform update also gives high priority to border security.

 A quote from the immigration reform update memo from Jeh Johnson is a follows:

 “In the immigration context, prosecutorial discretion should apply not only to the decision to issue, serve, file, or cancel a Notice to Appear, but also to a broad range of other discretionary enforcement decisions, including deciding: whom to stop, question, and arrest; whom to detain or release; whether to settle, dismiss, appeal, or join in a motion on a case; and whether to grant deferred action, parole, or a stay of removal instead of pursuing removal in a case. “

 In fact, explains Brian D. Lerner, the memo states that the prosecutorial discretion can and should be exercised at all stages of the enforcement process from the time the initial contact with the foreign national up until the moment of removal.
-The prosecutorial discretion can be exercised at any time .

-participation in a criminal street gang, as defined in 18 U.S.C. § 52 l(a), or aliens not younger than 16 years of age who intentionally participated in an organized criminal gang to further the illegal activity of the gang;
+(c) aliens convicted of an offense for which an element was active participation in a criminal street gang, as defined in 18 U.S.C. § 52 l(a), or aliens not younger than 16 years of age who intentionally participated in an organized criminal gang to further the illegal activity of the gang;

-Thus, the priority 1 category of the immigration reform update makes clear who and who will not be targeted.
+Thus, The priority 1 category of the immigration reform update makes clear who and who will not be targeted.
 Therefore, if you are not under this particular category, you should be able to apply for the DAPA and expanded DACA programs.